 Please be patient while the page loads...

 Advancing the field of closed-loop artificial pancreas research requires expert diabetologists partnering with expert mathematicians and engineers.
-Consortium investigators include leading endocrinologists and control theorists at top research institutions in the US and in Europe.
-Many of the leading diabetes device manufacturers have also participated, providing pumps and sensors with enhanced capabilities that allow for closed-loop experiments to be performed.
+Consortium investigators include leading endocrinologists and control theorists at top research institutions in the US and around the world.
+Many of the leading diabetes device manufacturers have also participated--in many cases in parallel with their own in-house closed loop research programs--providing pumps and sensors with enhanced capabilities that allow for closed-loop experiments to be performed.
 Consortium activities are coordinated by the Jaeb Center for Health Research, an organization with a strong track record of conducting high-impact, diabetes-related human clinical trials.
-Regulatory affairs are streamlined by an advisory group of experienced JDRF personnel and outside consultants, ensuring good coordination with the Food and Drug Administration and other regulatory bodies.
-JDRF and FDA have partnered to proactively address regulatory obstacles, and in March 2006 the FDA named the artificial pancreas one of its Critical Path initiatives.

 Progress to Date

-Collaboration among Consortium investigators and the coordinating center has produced a wealth of shared resources to accelerate Consortium research, including:
+Collaboration among Consortium investigators and the coordinating center has contributed to a wealth of shared resources to accelerate Consortium research, including:

 - Design, optimization, and clinical testing of multiple algorithmic approaches to closed-loop control